Alexbank

-The Bank of Alexandria is one of the largest banks in Egypt, with 210 branches across the country.
-It has a market share of almost 7% and had assets of 5.2 billion euros (US$6.5 billion) as of June 30, 2006.
+Alexbank, formerly known as Bank of Alexandria is a medium-sized Egyptian Bank.
+Founded in 1957, it has a market share of almost 7%.
 Intesa Sanpaolo is the major shareholder in the bank.

-It holds 70.25% of the bank shares, IFC holds 9.75% and the Egyptian Government holds 20%.
+The bank holds 70.25% of the bank shares, IFC holds 9.75%, and the Egyptian Government holds 20%.
 Mahmoud Abdel Salam Omar, who is a former head of the Egyptian Banks Federation, is a former chairman of the bank.